STORY Shinjuku Shopping Guide Explore Shinjuku's department stores and mega electronics retailers

 With so many mega shopping outlets just a stone's throw from Shinjuku Station, retail opportunities are endless

 There's no question that Tokyo is an ultimate shopper's paradise, and Shinjuku is one of the best retail hubs.
 Shinjuku is populated by towering department stores selling everything from the latest electronic appliances to luxury goods to traditional local sweets.

 Situated just a few minutes east of Shinjuku Station is where you'll find the Isetan flagship store.
-Built in 1933, the historic building is home to one of the city's oldest and biggest shopping meccas.
+Built in 1933, the historic building is one of Tokyo's popular shopping destinations.
 Here you'll find a wide selection of contemporary local and international designer clothing, luxury goods, food and traditional Japanese gifts, all under one roof.

-Running alongside Shinjuku Dori, less than five minutes from Shinjuku Station by foot is a cluster of large-scale electronic appliance outlets selling a variety of consumer goods.
-Some of the biggest names you'll find here include LABI and Bic Camera.
+Running alongside Shinjuku Dori Ave. less than five minutes from Shinjuku Station by foot is a cluster of large-scale electronic appliance outlets selling a variety of consumer goods.
+Some of the biggest names you'll find here include Bic Camera and Yodobashi Camera.
 To help you find exactly what you're looking for, each building is divided up into product floors, all manned by staff members with specialist knowledge.

 Shinjuku Southern Terrace

 Once you're done exploring Takashimaya Times Square, make your way along the east deck that connects the shopping center with Shinjuku Southern Terrace and continue on to the west exit.
 Just beyond the west exit is where you'll find another cluster of electronic outlets including Yodobashi Camera, boasting the largest Yodobashi sales floor area in all of Japan.